jrodriguezn19/Tetris_Unity/README.md

 # Tetrix - Unity

 Tetrix is a modern take on the classic Tetris game, developed using C# and Unity.
-This version features multiple levels with increasing difficulty, smooth block mechanics, and an intuitive user interface.
+This version features multiple levels with increasing difficulty.

 ## Screenshots